Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 ``dlvr_control_mode`` (RW)
         Specifies how frequencies are spread using spread spectrum.
         0: Down spread,
-        1: Spread in the Center.
+        1: Spread in the woke Center.

 ``dlvr_control_lock`` (RW)
     1: future writes are ignored.